sdam-elte/data-exp-vis-2020/README.md

 ### Grading

 Each assignment will be corrected after submission and a maximum of 20 points will be given for it.
-10 for all the completed tasks, 10 for the quality of the submitted report (look and clarity).
+10 for all the completed tasks, 10 for the quality of the submitted report (look, clarity and comments).
 The final grades will be given according to the following pointsystem:<br>
 0 - 60: failed<br>
 61 - 79: 2<br>
 80 - 101: 3<br>
-102 - 129: 4<br>
+102 - 124: 4<br>
-130 - : 5<br>
+125 - : 5<br>

 ### Example Datasets